• Skip to primary navigation

 9. Parmesan Cheese

-Parmesan traditionally referred to as Parmigiano-Reggiano, is a sharp and savory cheese originating in Lombardy, Italy.
+Parmesan, traditionally called Parmigiano-Reggiano, is a sharp and savory cheese originating in Lombardy, Italy.

 The cheese is most well known for grating as pasta or pizza topping.
 Although, parmesan served on its makes for a delightful appetizer paired with crackers and a glass of Pinot Grigio.